-Of course, the extent to which we use voice commands now would not be possible even ten years ago, but advances in audio recording and speech recognition make this dream come true.
+Of course, the extent to which we use voice input now would not be possible even ten years ago, but advances in audio recording and speech recognition make this dream come true.
 The science fiction we all have seen in film just 10 years ago, with people ordering lights to twenty percent and asking their AI butler to reschedule that one meeting tomorrow, has become reality.

 And so, in the world where a recorder app for Android can do what used to be a job for a squad of secretaries, can we expect a shift from typing to voice control?
 Are we going to see more screen free devices?
 Are we going to ditch keyboards altogether eventually?

-First of all, a shift of sorts is already happening.
+First of all, the shift is already happening.
 You are probably familiar with assistants like Alexa and Siri – if you do not own one, you have at least heard about them – who set the current standard for human to machine communication.
 Their usefulness comes not only from artificial intelligence but also from the fact that you are not bound to the keyboard while using them.

 Speed.
 Our fingers, no matter how fast we type, cannot keep up with the thoughts as they are formed.
 By the time we write something down, it is often distorted; not to mention typing letters takes way more time than simple dictation.